-Distance Learning Policies and Procedures
+Distance Learning Policies

-Distance Learning is a privilege.
+Distance Learning is a privilege to students offered by the College of Nursing.
+This document explains policies of the Distance Learning (DL) Program.
 If a policy is violated, the student will forfeit distance learning privileges.
 Some courses may require students to attend class-related events at the Detroit campus.
 These events will be identified in course syllabi.